 Where the mountains meet the sea is very true for the town of Pagbilao in Quezon Province, just at the east of the provincial capital Lucena.
-Sandwiched by Pagbilao Bay to the south and Sierra Madre Mountain Range to the north, Pagbilao sits at the foot of Quezon National Park and Mount Pinagbanderahan.
+Sandwiched by Pagbilao Bay to the south and Sierra Madre Mountain Range to the north, Pagbilao sits at the foot of Quezon National Forest Park and Mount Pinagbanderahan.
 It is famous for its white sand beaches such as Puting Buhangin, Kwebang Lampas and Bilaran Sandbar but not everyone knows that its mountains hide more treasures which includes at least six waterfalls – Kagbuho Falls, Kamaluya Falls, Iringan Falls, Malicboy Falls, Bahay-Pagi Falls and Katapang Falls.

 The first two requires at least two hours of trekking while the latter four, which I happened to visit, are easily accessible from the main road.

 Situated in Barangay Palsabangon, Iringan Falls is at least thirty minutes walk and river trekking from the main highway near Iringan Bridge or in a site locally known as Fisheries.
 It is a single layer cascade with water dropping from a height of approximately five meters into small and very shallow catch basin before flowing to Iringan River, a tributary of Palsabangon River, and all the way to Pagbilao Bay.

 The trailhead starts from a dirt road at the left side of Maharlika Highway after Iringan Bridge if you are coming from Lucena City.
 It is around two kilometers of trail and river trekking from there.
 Few meters away from Iringan falls is a river junction, turning left leads to a smaller cascade while turning right and passing a smaller cascade leads to Iringan Falls just few meters away.